Carolina Schmidt: Political career

 In 2000, Schmidt was named general manager of the magazine Capital, serving in that role for eight years, and was later appointed by President Michelle Bachelet to the President’s Advisory Council, where Schmidt focused on children and women's work, specifically the "Chile Grows With You" program.
 In March 2010, President Sebastián Piñera appointed her Minister-Director of the National Women's Service.
 Her primary accomplishment during her time as Minister-Director was extending parental leave from three to six months.

 In April 2013, Minister of Education Harald Beyer was impeached for "having failed to investigate complaints against universities allegedly engaged in profit-making"; Schmidt was highly regarded in Piñera's cabinet, and as a result she was appointed to the position, serving until Piñera's term ended on 11 March 2014.
 In August 2017, Schmidt was named general manager of media at Copesa.

-Representing the original host country, Schmidt serves as President of the 2019 United Nations Climate Change Conference (COP25) held in Madrid, Spain.
+Representing the original host country, Schmidt served as President of the 2019 United Nations Climate Change Conference (COP25) held in Madrid, Spain.